2024 Pennsylvania Democratic presidential primary

 The 2024 Pennsylvania Democratic presidential primary took place on April 23, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-186 delegates to the Democratic National Convention were allocated to presidential candidates.
+159 delegates to the Democratic National Convention were allocated in the closed primary, with additional 28 unpledged delegates.

 Incumbent President Joe Biden ran for re-election at the time, but later withdrew and endorsed Vice President Kamala Harris.
-Dean Phillips, who suspended his primary campaign on March 6, 2024, was the only other candidate on the ballot.
+Dean Phillips, who had suspended his campaign on March 6, was the only other candidate on the ballot.

-President Biden won every county.
-Protest votes for the withdrawn candidate Dean Phillips and write-in candidates combined for 12% of the vote.
+President Biden won all delegates with almost 88% of the vote, but protest votes for withdrawn candidate Phillips were at 6.4%, while write-in votes made up the rest of 5.6%.

-Campaign
+Candidates

-Incumbent President Joe Biden announced his bid for a second term on April 25, 2023, four years after he announced his 2020 campaign.
-He held his first official campaign rally in Philadelphia on June 17, touting the successes of his economic policy.
+Joe Biden announced his bid for a second term on April 25, 2023, four years after he announced his 2020 campaign.
+Dean Phillips also was still on the ballot and the only other candidate.